smnorris/bcfishpass/data/README.md

 Correct/force linkage of PSCIS crossings to FWA streams and/or modelled crossings.

-## user_barriers_anthropogenic.csv

-Anthropogenic barriers not present in inventories or modelling (eg weirs, flood control structures, crossings on unmapped roads/railways, other).
-Do not add dams/weirs, these should be submitted to CABD.

 ## user_barriers_definite.csv

 Locations of additional known natural barriers to fish passage not present in other sources, plus